 Once the rice is ready, pour the sauce set aside earlier (not the thickened sauce) into the sticky rice.
 Mix well and let it sit for 10-15 minutes.

-Oh hey, lovely mango dessert – I WANT TO EAT YOU.
+Oh hey, lovely Thai Mango Sticky Rice – I WANT TO EAT YOU.

-What I love about this is how each ingredient is so lovely by itself, but combined, it brings out the flavors of the other ingredients, takes the tastiness of each ingredient to the next level, and makes the dish whole.
+What I love about the mango sticky rice dessert is how each ingredient is so lovely by itself, but combined, it brings out the flavors of the other ingredients, takes the tastiness of each ingredient to the next level, and makes the dish whole.

 Enjoy, and be wowed. 🙂

 Glutinous rice is highly recommended because it has a unique texture and flavor for this mango dessert.
 You can find it in Asian grocery stores or online HERE.
 If you really cannot find it, you can use another type of rice.
 Most likely you will just cook that rice the way you typically cook it (by boiling it instead of steaming).

 Only reheat the rice and coconut sauce, not the mango.
 To reheat rice, drizzle some water before heating it up in the microwave.
 As for the coconut sauce, reheat in the microwave as well.